Arkansas State Red Wolves football: FBS transition years (1992–2010)

 Steve Roberts came to Arkansas State from Northwestern State and was A-State's head football coach for nine seasons (2002–2010), where he compiled a 45–63 record.
 Although Roberts finished with an overall losing record at Arkansas State, the A-State football program made great strides under his leadership.
 During the 2005 football season, Arkansas State finished the regular season as Sun Belt Conference champions with a record of 6 wins and 5 losses and was invited to the New Orleans Bowl.
 This was the school's first bowl game since the trip to the 1970 Pecan Bowl and subsequent national college division championship.
 The Indians lost to The University of Southern Mississippi in the game, which was played that year in the city of Lafayette, Louisiana due to the lingering effects of Hurricane Katrina.
 The NCAA required Arkansas State to forfeit six football wins from the 2006 season and four from 2005 season in football saying the school used ineligible players.
 The NCAA also said that it has cut one football for two years.
 The penalties stem from the school allowing 31 ineligible athletes during the 2005–08 seasons because of a failure to meet NCAA rules on progress-toward-degree requirements.

 In 2008, Arkansas State changed its name from the Indians to the Red Wolves and defeated Texas A&M in their inaugural game with the new mascot.
-Players recruited by Roberts were the foundation of the highly successful teams of the "One and Done" era.